 BBQGuys carries several gas smoker models in both natural gas and propane fuel types.
 Not all smokers can be converted from one fuel type to another, so it is always a good idea to do your research and determine which type you will need before purchasing.
 Natural gas is a utility and must be pumped into your home by a ulitity company through a dedicated fuel line.
 If your home has a natural gas line, always consult a certified plumber before installing gas appliances.
 Propane gas generally comes in tanks, which makes propane smokers much more mobile than their natural gas counterparts.

-Still unsure which kind of smoker fits your needs best?
-Our BBQ experts are always standing by at 1-877-743-2269 to answer all your BBQ smoker questions.
+Read about our Best Gas Smokers, and if you're still unsure which kind of smoker fits your needs best, our BBQ experts are always standing by at 1-877-743-2269 to answer all your BBQ smoker questions.
 Call today and let our experts find the perfect gas smoker for you!